-The amount of variable remuneration paid in cash in April 2021 for financial year 2020 to 2020 MRT employees equals EUR 5.75 million.
-The balance of variable remuneration (i.e. a theoretical amount of EUR 5.11 million) is spread out over 7 to 11 conditional payments between September 2021 and September 2026 depending on the staff members.
-Total variable remuneration awarded for the year 2020 to MRT employees amounted to EUR 10.86 million.
+The amount of variable remuneration paid in cash in March 2023 for financial year 2022 to 2022 MRT employees equals EUR 6.45 million.
+The balance of variable remuneration (i.e. a theoretical amount of EUR 13.79 million) is spread out over 9 to 11 conditional payments between December 2023 and September 2028 depending on the staff members, of which 4,56 million for the December 2023 instalment.
+Total variable remuneration awarded for the year 2022 to MRT employees amounted to EUR 20.24 million.